Balblair 2000 Vintage Single Malt Whisky header

 From what I can see, both the Balblair 2000 and 1999 vintages are sold out.
 But you can still get your hands on the Balblair 03 and 1990 release.
 Both smashing drams!

-This 2000 Vintage has made it onto my Top 5 Single Malt whiskies under R500 for 2014 list.
+This 2000 Vintage has made it onto my Top 5 Single Malt whiskies under R500 list.
 During 2019 Balblair revamped their Vintage ranges and started releasing age statements starting with the Balblair 12 yo and going up to a 25 yo whisky.
 The range also includes a Balblair 17 yo whisky that is only available in Travel Retail.